mrkeepout/mrkeepout/README.md

 - 🎓 Computer Science student with hands-on experience in mobile and desktop.
 - 💡 Focused on writing clean, scalable, and efficient code.
 - 📚 Constant learner, always exploring topics like system design, concurrency, and performance.
+- 🏝️ Fun fact and a hobby: I'm a superhost at Airbnb

 ---